chrfreitas-zz/is-anonymous/README.md

-### Is Anonymous
+## Is Anonymous

-Check if your user is using Anonymous/Private browser
+Check if your user's using Anonymous/Private browser.

 #### Usage